Gordon1067/ISA_Base_Env/README.md

 Run command to uninstall:

-`conda env remove --name ISA_base_env`
+`conda env remove --name ISA_base`

 Confirm Removal:

 `conda env list`

 ## Need Help?
 If you encounter any issues or have questions, feel free to visit our website: www.isaofficial.xyz or contact spyexpert@isaofficial.xyz.
 The ISA team is here to assist you in making sure everything works smoothly.
+Also join one of the best intelligence communities, the ISA community with the best agents to help you out: https://discord.gg/mumatr3cCT